genovese28/LinkedList/README.md

 # LinkedList
- LinkedIn/AngelList type of clone. engineered front end using Jquery, HTML, CSS
+ LinkedIn/AngelList type of clone. engineered back end with Node.js and Express.js